 If a RightCare member has insurance other than Medicaid, the other insurance becomes the primary carrier and claims should be submitted to that primary carrier first.
 When you receive the primary carrier's explanation of benefits (EOB), you can then file the claim, with the EOB attached, to RightCare.
 RightCare's authorization procedures must be followed to receive payment.
 Only those services listed in the benefit schedule are available for reimbursement.
 Exceptions to coordination of benefits include Texas Health Steps exams and family planning services.
 Texas Health Steps program is a federal mandate and is excluded from billing third party resources prior to billing Medicaid.
 Family planning services are excluded due to the sensitivity of the information.
+RightCare follows TMHP special billing standards for STAR, including for NEMT Services.

-Providers must submit claims within ninety-five (95) days of the rendering of service, or within ninety-five (95) days of settlement with the primary carrier in a Coordination of Benefits case.
+Providers must submit claims within 95 days of the rendering of service, or within 95 days of settlement with the primary carrier in a Coordination of Benefits case.

-7.3 ADDED BENEFITS
+CHAPTER 17.
+ADDED BENEFITS